rustwasm/wasm-bindgen/guide/src/reference/accessing-properties-of-untyped-js-values.md

 `js_sys::Reflect` APIs][js-sys-reflect].
 These APIs are bindings to the [JavaScript builtin `Reflect` object][mdn-reflect] and its methods.

+You might also benefit from [using duck-typed interfaces](./working-with-duck-typed-interfaces.html) instead of working with untyped values.

 ## Reading Properties with `js_sys::Reflect::get`

 [API documentation for `js_sys::Reflect::get`.](https://rustwasm.github.io/wasm-bindgen/api/js_sys/struct.Reflect.html#method.get)